What Is Rapid Detox While Under Sedation?

 - (Day 4) — After meeting with Dr. Aharonov, patients are free to go home and eligible for our detox-related aftercare program.
 With Advanced Rapid Detox, you truly have the best care as you restart your life.

 We know that there are other rapid opiate detox centers around the country so we’ve created a handy detox center checklist to help you know what questions to ask when deciding which opiate detox facility is best for you or your loved one.
-Of course we hope you choose our hospital based procedure, but whatever your decision — we wish you only the very best in your recovery.
+Of course we hope you choose our treatment center, but whatever your decision — we wish you only the very best in your recovery.

 If you haven’t already read our patient testimonies you might want to take a few minutes and check them out.
 These heartfelt stories of lives full of pain and loss — are now changed lives — completely turned around and saved after going through our program.
 We are so honored to offer this life saving procedure.